-Because the target patient population for Firdapse[®] and our other drug candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.
+Because the target patient population for Firdapse® and our other drug candidates are small, we must achieve significant market share and obtain relatively high per-patient prices for our products to achieve meaningful gross margins.

-Firdapse[®] and our clinical development of our other orphan drug candidates target diseases with small patient populations.
+Firdapse® and our other orphan drug candidates target diseases with small patient populations.
 A key component of the successful commercialization of a drug product for these indications includes identification of patients and a targeted prescriber base for the drug product.
 Due to small patient populations, we believe that we would need to have significant market penetration to achieve meaningful revenues and identifying patients and targeting the prescriber base are key to achieving significant market penetration.
-In addition, the per-patient prices at which we anticipate we may sell Firdapse[®] will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
-There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for Firdapse[®] for diseases with small patient populations.
-Further, even if we obtain significant market share for Firdapse[®], if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
+In addition, the per-patient prices at which we anticipate we may sell Firdapse® will need to be relatively high in order for us to generate an appropriate return for the investment in these product development programs and achieve meaningful gross margins.
+There can be no assurance that we will be successful in achieving a sufficient degree of market penetration and/or obtaining or maintaining high per-patient prices for Firdapse® for diseases with small patient populations.
+Further, even if we obtain significant market share for Firdapse®, if approved, because the potential target populations are very small, we may never achieve profitability despite obtaining such significant market share.
+Furthermore, because the potential target populations are very small, even if we do obtain significant market share for Firdapse®, we may never achieve profitability.
 Additionally, patients who discontinue therapy or do not fill prescriptions are not easily replaced by new patients, given the limited patient population.

-Our internal computer systems, or those of our contract research organization and other key vendors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs.
+Our internal computer systems, or those of our contract research organizations and other key vendors or consultants, may fail or suffer security breaches, which could result in a material disruption of our product development programs.

-Our internal computer systems and those of our contract research organization and other key vendors and consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
+Our internal computer systems and those of our contract research organizations and other key vendors and consultants are vulnerable to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
 If such an event were to occur and cause interruptions in our operations, it could result in a material disruption of our programs.
 For example, the loss of clinical trial data from completed or ongoing clinical trials could result in delays in our regulatory approval efforts and significantly increase our costs to recover or reproduce the data.
 To the extent that any disruption or security breach results in a loss of or damage to our data or applications, or inappropriate disclosure of confidential or proprietary information, we could incur liability and the further development of our drug candidates could be delayed.